How to Read a Water Meter to Detect a Leak

 If you’ve already searched your home for all the likely culprits—a running toilet, shower head or faucet leaks and everything appears to be in working order, the easiest way to figure out if you have a leak is to read your water meter.

-Reading your water meter to detect a leak in your home is simple.
+Reading your water meter to detect a leak in any of your buildings is simple.

 Check out this short article on to how to a water meter to get the quantity of water used in gallons, cubic feet or cubic meters.